RyazanovAlexander/application.ocr/README.md

 }
 ```

-2) With three containers: wget, tesseract, minio client.
-This scenario complements the previous one - in the container with the minio client, the recognized text is stored in the minio storage.
+2) With three containers: Wget, Tesseract, [Minio](https://min.io/) client.
+This scenario complements the previous one - in the container with the Minio client, the recognized text is stored in the Minio storage.

 ```yaml
 {